johnabughattas/MaxHit/DESIGN.md

 Variables are declared locally so as to avoid MaxHit clashing with other addons a user might have installed.
 There is a risk of some other addon having declared variables that share a name with my variables.
 Variables I need to use globally within my code are instead defined as part of the user profile.
+I have tested MaxHit with other popular addons enabled to confirm that it does not effect any other addons.

 self:Print() is used in favor of print(), so that information displayed to the user in-game appears explciitly as coming from MaxHit